Membership of Peak District Artisans

 How do we select new members?

 We are always delighted to welcome new members to the group.
-Selection takes place twice a year (February and October) where applications are thoroughly reviewed by a membership group representing a cross section of genres.
+Selection takes place three times a year (February, May and October) where applications are thoroughly reviewed by a membership group representing a cross section of genres.
 Those who are deemed to be potential members are invited to interview where we apply carefully developed assessment criteria.
 These criteria include

 A unique creative response